openresty/stapxx/README.markdown

 ### $^exec_path

-The variable `$^exec_path` is always evaluated to the path to the executable file for the pid specified by the `-x` option.
+The variable `$^exec_path` is always evaluated to the path to the executable file for the pid specified by the `-x` or `--master` option.

 Here is an example:

 ```stap
     probe process("$^exec_path").function("blah") { ... }
 ```

+When you specify the `--exec PATH` option on the command line, then this PATH is always used regardless of the presense of the `-x` or `--master` option.

 [Back to TOC](#table-of-contents)